Travel Money Guide: Singapore

 Travelling to Singapore with an Australian credit card

-For example, the Bankwest platinum credit cards and the 28 Degrees MasterCard waive the international ATM fee and the currency conversion fee, and you can avoid the cash advance interest rate and cash advance fee too by transferring money onto your credit card.
-Watch out, though, the card scheme zero liability guarantees do not apply if you’re using a credit card with a positive balance.
+For example, the Bankwest platinum credit cards and the Latitude 28° Global Platinum Mastercard waive the international ATM fee and the currency conversion fee, and you can avoid the cash advance interest rate and cash advance fee too by transferring money onto your credit card.
+Watch out, though, the card scheme zero liability guarantees do not apply if you're using a credit card with a positive balance.

 - Tip: Some financial institutions give you free travel insurance when you pay for your return travel ticket to your credit card.

 Traveller's cheques have been replaced by modern forms of travel money such as debit, credit and prepaid travel cards.
 Traveller's cheques can be cashed at Changi Airport and major money changes throughout Singapore.
 A commission may apply to the transaction and the rate is less favourable than the Visa, Mastercard and American Express foreign exchange rate applied to ATM withdrawals and over the counter purchases.